 1654 – Slide Rule

-A prequel to the calculator, the slide rule was originally designed for scientists and engineers.
-In 1950, it made its way to the classroom and was very common until the invention of the calculator.
+The slide rule was for scientists and engineers.
+They used it to do math.
+In 1950, it made its way to the classroom.
+Here it was a very common tool.
+Until the invention of the calculator.

 1650 – Horn Book

-The horn book was a wooden paddle with lessons printed on it that usually included an alphabet and a religious verse, which children would copy to learn how to write.
+The horn book was a wooden paddle with lessons printed on it.
+Usually, it had an alphabet and a religious verse, which children would copy to learn how to write.

 1801 – Slates and Chalk

-Entering the 1800s, paper was still too expensive to buy for many families and school districts, which meant they needed another way to write in the classroom.
+In the 1800s, paper was still too expensive for many families and school districts.
+So, people needed a less costly way to write.
 Personal slates and chalk solved that problem and allowed for students to erase any mistakes.

 1870 – Magic Lantern

-This was the first attempt at the projector as the Magic Lantern projected images printed on glass plates onto walls.
+This was the first attempt at the projector.
+The Magic Lantern projected images printed on glass plates onto walls.
 By the end of World War I, Chicago’s public schools had about 8,000 lantern slides.

 1873 – Typewriter

-Christopher L. Sholes first introduced the typewriter in 1873, though his version was limited to only capital letters.
-By the end of the 1800s, other competitors offered both uppercase and lowercase letters.
+Christopher L. Sholes first introduced the typewriter in 1873.
+His version only had capital letters.
+But by the end of the 1800s, others had models with both upper case and lower case letters.

 1890 – Chalkboard